 STEP cohorts serve as the starting point of support for incoming College of Engineering and Applied Sciences (CEAS) freshmen.
-In Fall 2015, 98 percent of incoming CEAS students were placed in cohorts of 15–25 students based on math placement and major.
+In Fall 2017, 98 percent of incoming CEAS students were placed in cohorts of 15–25 students based on math placement and major.
 These students take the same 3 to 5 courses together in fall semester and 2 to 4 courses together in spring semester.
-As students begin their first semester they start to notice familiar faces in each of their classes and start to form natural study groups.
+As students begin their first semester they start to notice familiar faces in each of their classes and form natural study groups.

 Each cohort is lead by a STEP faculty or staff mentor.
 Some mentors serve as the instructor for the cohort’s anchor class.
 A few, due to major, do not have an anchor course, however they still have a STEP mentor.
 In addition to providing academic guidance, the mentors organize co-curricular activities to help students learn about the STEM professions.
 STEP mentors meet monthly to share the needs of each student population so help can be dispatched via STEP.
 Fall welcome groups are built based on the STEP cohorts so students can begin meeting other students in their group during their first week at WMU, even before classes start.

 Living/Learning Communities are an opportunity for Western Michigan University students to live in a hall or on a floor with peers who share similar interests, schedules, or majors.
 They help facilitate study groups, social connections, and exposure to a more seamless university experience.
 The College of Engineering and Applied Sciences (CEAS) living/learning communities have additional support like a STEP Student Success Center (SSC) for free academic tutoring and special engineering related programming.
 Students are not required to live in the community, but many students enjoy the advantage of people pursuing the same major living around them.